erinjordan24/relax/README.md

 ### Missing features

 (a.k.a.
 TODOs)
 * UPDATE***: Need server to upload files from cp.
 Will require moving page away from github pages
-* UPDATE***: switch to using slider controls for volume control instead of buttons
-* UPDATE***: Make the button play and stop sign work in chrome...
-* Add LESS for the CSS customization?
-Maybe.

 ### Hacking on features